 - Chapel of Sant’Ana.

-However, it’s important to note that cloudy skies are a common feature throughout the archipelago.
-As a result, you may sometimes find it difficult to appreciate the true splendour of some of the region’s beaches and viewpoints.
+However, cloudy skies are familiar throughout the archipelago.
+As a result, it may sometimes be challenging to appreciate the true splendor of some of the region’s beaches and viewpoints.

 Discover the Village of Porto Judeu

-Located on the southeast coast of Terceira, Porto Judeu is a parish in the municipality of Angra do Heroísmo, 3.5 kilometres from Ponta das Contendas.
-This parish is steeped in culture and traditions.
+Located on the southeast coast of Terceira, Porto Judeu is a parish in the municipality of Angra do Heroísmo, 3.5 kilometers from Ponta das Contendas.
+This parish is rich in culture and traditions.

-It was here that Jácome de Burges (the donatory captain) and the island’s first settlers landed on a day of bad weather.
-Due to the bad weather and the mediocre conditions of the small bay, the place was called “Porto Judeu” (Jewish Harbour) because, in those days, they called everything that was bad “Jewish”.
+It was here that Jácome de Burges (the Donatory captain) and the island’s first settlers landed on a day of bad weather.
+The lousy weather and mediocre conditions of the small bay led people to call the place “Porto Judeu,” as they used to refer to anything bad as “Jewish” in those days.

 If you’re passing through the village of Porto Judeu, don’t miss the opportunity to discover some of the attractions that this region has to offer, such as: